-At St. Paul’s, we are an active, faith-driven group of over 200 carrying the UMW mission and traditions forward through various ministries and programs.
+At St. Paul’s, we are an active, faith-driven group of over 150 women carrying the UMW mission and traditions forward through various ministries and programs.

 The organized unit of United Methodist Women is a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ; to develop a creative, supportive fellowship; and to expand the concepts of mission through participation in the global ministries of the church.

 UMW at St. Paul’s is open to all women.
 To join, contact Penny Gilchrist at email@example.com or call the church office at 319-363-2058.
 We sponsor many activities throughout the year that are open to all and supported by men and women.